JacksonKuo/blog/_posts/2025-5-10-terraform-multicloud-module.markdown

 > *Every time you include a provider block in your code, Terraform spins up a new process to run that provider*

-I'm only providing Provider blocks in my root module.
+I'm only declaring a provider block in my root module.
 Also note that `required_providers` is perfectly fine to include in reusable modules and is actually required.[^1] Normal aliases are not needed since each provider is a different cloud environment.
 However I am running into conflicts where the default `hashicorp` provider pattern is being expected.
 I suspect this is because I'm using custom providers.
 To mitigate the errors, I'm passing the `providers` explicitly using configuration aliases from `live/prod` > `multicloud/cluster` > `digitaloceans/droplet` and `github/secrets`.
 Lastly, keeping providers out of reusable modules is important for performance.
 Having the provider run once in the root module avoids inadvertently opening up hundreds of processes if/when reusable modules are frequently called.

 > *key difference from normal provider aliases is that configuration aliases don’t create any providers themselves; instead, they force users of your module to explicitly pass in a provider for each of your configuration aliases using a providers map*

 I do declared `configuration_aliases = [digitalocean.*]` to make passing the provider explicit.
-And I do label the parent (root) and child (reusable) config aliases just to show how the variables are being mapped and passed through.
+And I do label the parent (root) and child (reusable) configuration aliases just to show how the variables are being mapped and passed through.

 ```yaml
 terraform {